cderose/dh-courses/CalRBS2023/tutorials/mapping-tutorial.md

 When you're happy, click Save.

 ### Viewing the georeferenced map
+To interact with your georeferenced map, click on My Maps and go to Compare.
+This view gives you the ability to look at your map as a Grid (side by side), Swipe (an overlay), and Spy Glass (the georeferenced map appears in the spy glass).

 ### Retrieving the Web Map Tile Service URL for ArcGIS Online